-Here’s how it works:
+Here’s how Rocksbox works:

-- You pay $19 a month.
+- You pay $21 a month.

 - You get a box of three pieces of jewelry from various designers.

 Rocksbox works really well for my jewelry personality – I wear the same item or two over and over and over again, and then I move on to something new.

-from Old Navy that were on clearance for $1.99).
-The metal isn’t turning green or black, irritating my skin, and they just look obviously nicer.And if you decide to buy something from your box, you get a reasonably good discount – usually $10-15 – off, so you can build up a nicer collection of jewelry without spending a fortune and you already know if you’ll wear it or not.
+Plus, the Rocksbox jewelry doesn’t snap in a heartbeat if one of my small children tugs on it (which happens ALL the time with my cheap jewelry).And if you decide to buy something from your box, you get a reasonably good discount – usually $10-15 – off, so you can build up a nicer collection of jewelry without spending a fortune and you already know if you’ll wear it or not.

-And it’s just so fun to get a box of jewelry in the mail every few weeks.
+And it’s just so fun to get a box of Rocksbox jewelry in the mail every few weeks.
 I seriously feel giddy when my box arrives, even if I’ve already peeked online to see what they’ve shipped in my latest box.

 You can leave feedback on your items so they get better at picking things you like (and it’s nice to think through why exactly you did or didn’t love what they sent – was it too flashy?
 Too heavy?
 Too boring?
-Too long or short?)

-I love that there’s no limit to how many boxes you can get in a month.
+Too long or short?) and I love that there’s no limit to how many boxes you can get in a month.

 I hate that with other subscription services that, if you don’t like what you get, you have to wait until the next month to get something new.